-Based on the data available for analysis, the investments made by the Journey have successfully met and exceeded the 50 percent cost-sharing requirement of the JTHGNHA's authorizing legislation.
-Between 2009 and 2021, the Journey leveraged over five times the NPS HPP funds it received (see Table 4.3) and secured additional Federal non-matching funds; generating a total investment of over \$17 million for the region (see Table 4.1).
+Based on the data available for analysis, the investments made by the Journey have successfully met and exceeded the one-to-one cost-sharing requirement of the JTHG NHA's authorizing legislation.
+Between 2009 and 2021, the Journey leveraged over five times the NPS HPP funds it received (see Table 4.3) and secured additional Federal non-matching funds; directly generating a total investment of over \$17 million for the region (see Table 4.1).

-In examining the use of JTHGNHA investment, the evaluation concludes that the Journey has expended said funds in a manner that aligns with the goals and purposes specified by the heritage area's management plan and authorizing legislation and has shifted its spending between program areas, over time, reflecting the changing priorities of the organization's leadership.
+In examining the use of JTHG NHA investment, the evaluation concludes that the Journey has expended said funds in a manner that aligns with the goals and purposes specified by the heritage area's management plan and authorizing legislation and has shifted its spending between program areas, over time, reflecting the changing priorities of the organization's leadership (inclusive of the Board of Trustees).

-Economic Impact of the JTHGNHA
+Economic Impact of the JTHG NHA

-In 2015, the economic consulting firm Tripp Umbach was retained by the Heritage Development Partnership (using Heritage Partnership Programs funds) to complete a comprehensive economic impact study for the JTHGNHA.
+In 2015, the economic consulting firm Tripp Umbach was retained by the Heritage Development Partnership (using Heritage Partnership Programs funds) to complete a comprehensive economic impact study for the JTHG NHA.
 Utilizing the industry standard software IMPLAN, a microcomputer-based input-output modeling system, Tripp Umbach has completed economic impact studies for more than a dozen NHAs.
 The goals of the NHA economic impact studies included the following: